 Pour over coffee has started to gain popularity recently and sometimes drip and pour over machines are thought of as the same.
 However, there there are some significant differences.

 With drip coffee, the water is all dispensed into the filter at once and the coffee slowly drips through into the carafe.
 Whereas pour over machines tend to have a pre-infusion cycle where the coffee grounds are wetted and then there is a pause to allow the grounds to “bloom” and begin to release their flavour.
 Then, the water is poured in a circular motion to evenly distribute it throughout the grounds.

 This means pour over coffee machines mimic the manual process of creating pour over coffee (one of my favourite methods).

-Features of the Best Espresso Machine, Australia
+Features of the Best Coffee Machines, Australia

 So, what are the best coffee machines for home?
 Well, a lot of that depends on your opinion and what features you think are the most important.

 In my opinion, the best domestic coffee machine needs to have a milk frother.
-To me, the best thing about having one of the top home coffee machines is being able to make many different coffees, from espressos to lattes to flat whites.
+To me, the best thing about having one of the top home coffee machines is being able to make many different coffees, from espresso to lattes to flat whites.

 Milk frothers incorporate air into the milk until it has increased in size to create that light froth you see cafes use.

 A machine with pods usually has a separate or built-in, electric-powered, milk frother which uses a tiny mechanism inside the frother to spin the milk at high speed.